alanng10/Gain/Docue/a.md

 Gain range is base on Gain.

-GAIN range is based on GAIN.
+GAIN range is base on GAIN.

 gain range from null to park.